3meters/proxibase/private.md

 ## Issue:  Rejection notifications
 We need be careful about the notifcations, since there are some events that we might need to broadcast in order for the client UI to update, but we do not want to send messages about rejections.
 I am not very familiar with the nuances of this code.

-We need be careful about the notifcations, since there are some events that we might need to broadcast in order for the **Jay**: The client currently notifies/refreshes on entity inserts but not updates or deletes.
+**Jay**: The client currently notifies/refreshes on entity inserts but not updates or deletes.

 ## Issue:  Changing the privacy setting